alecramsay/REmake/docs/characters.md

 ## Special Characters

-Finally, because character literals are quoted and comments start with the number sign, use these predicates to represent quotations and hashes, respectively.
+Finally, because character literals are quoted and comments start with the hash symbol, use these predicates to match those characters:[^1]

 | Word | Translation |
 |------|-------------|